 7.5 Notices.
 All notices, requests and statements shall be made in writing and delivered by letter, facsimile or other documentary form including but not limited to retrievable electronic communications.
 Notice by facsimile, hand delivery or retrievable electronic communications shall be deemed to have been received by the close of the Business Day on which it was transmitted or hand delivered (unless transmitted or hand delivered after close in which case it shall be deemed received at the close of the next Business Day).
 Notice by overnight mail or courier shall be deemed to have been received two (2) Business Days after it was sent.
 A Party may change its addresses by providing notice of same in accordance herewith.

 7.6 Governing Law.
 THIS AGREEMENT AND EACH TRANSACTION AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT OR ANY TRANSACTION SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW YORK, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
-[THE PARTIES AGREE THAT ANY TRANSACTION BETWEEN THEM UNDER THESE TERMS IS A "QUALIFIED FINANCIAL CONTRACT" WITHIN THE MEANING OF NEW YORK GENERAL OBLIGATIONS LAW § 5-701(b).]

 7.7 Submission to Jurisdiction.